somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

   - (Example).
 Water cycle is an example of Identity as a cycle.
 Water is the Identity.
 The Water Cycle can be relatively named at points to give a distribution of various forms.
 For example, Condensation and De-condensation are relative names given to a points.
 Correspondingly, Solid Liquid and Gas are Relative identities.
 In the Physical Water Cycle, the Identity is Amount of Water.
 When there is a unique cycle of Water (no interaction with anything else), the amount of water in the cycle remains conserved.
 The forms are named as water droplets, water bodies and water vapour.
 These forms cycle from water droplets to water bodies to water vapour in one way of flow.
 The name given to identify two forms in this flow is de-condensation (evaporation).
 The other half is Condensation which forms

-Summary of what we have see:
+Summary of what we have seen:

 * Identity as a cycle.